-Kathy Conway, Co-facilitator, Southern Oregon Climate Action Now, Submitted to Ashland.News
+Kathy Conway, Co-facilitator, Southern Oregon Climate Action Now, Ashland.News June 30 2022

 In a letter to customers, Avista makes the offer that “…you now have a new option to add renewable natural gas and lower your carbon footprint.”
 But how generous is this offer and what does it do for our climate?